CynthiaTuData/grammy-awards/README.md

 ## Data Collection
 - Past Grammys nominations were scraped from [Grammy Awards Archive](https://totalmusicawards.com/grammy-awards-winners-archive/).
 You can check out notebook `grammy-step1-scraping.ipynb` for how the scraping was done.
 - The website did not update results for the 2023 Grammys at the time when I started this project.
 I complied a list of nominations and results from [the Grammys' official site](https://www.grammy.com/news/2023-grammy-nominations-complete-winners-nominees-list).
+See `2023-grammy.csv`.
 ## Methodlogy & Analysis
 #### Timeframe
 This project analyzed Grammys nomination from 1990 to 2023.